ibm-cloud-docs/assistant-data/dialog-tips.md

 - Keep answers short and useful.
 - Reflect the user's intent in the response.

-  Doing so assures users that the bot is understanding them, or if it is not, gives users a chance to correct a misunderstanding right away.
+  Doing so assures users that the bot is understanding them, or if it is not, gives users a chance to correct a misunderstanding.
 - Only include links to external sites in responses if the answer depends on data that changes frequently.
 - Avoid overusing buttons.
 Encouraging users to pick predefined options from a set of buttons is less like a real conversation, and decreases your ability to learn what users really want to do.
 When you let real users ask for things in their own words, you can use the input to train the system and derive better intents.
 - Avoid using a bunch of nodes when one node will do.
 For example, add multiple conditional responses to a single node to return different responses depending on details provided by the user.
 See [Conditional responses](/docs/assistant-data?topic=assistant-data-dialog-overview#dialog-overview-multiple).